auliafilth/jackal_simulation/README.md

 # jackal_simulation
-This is an independet port of the code from Clearpath Robotics for simulation Jackal in ROS Jade and Kinetic
+This is an independent port of the code from Clearpath Robotics for simulation Jackal in ROS Jade and Kinetic

 # Install
 To install you need to place this repo in your catkin workspace src.
 After that you need to resolve the deps needed for these to build.
-To do this run these comands in this repos directory.
+To do this run these commands in each of the directories in this repo.

 ```
 rosdep update